afressancourt/popmap/scripts/README.md

 It produces **one dictionnary**:

-* **dragon\_edges.pickle**, which contains the edges between ASes and associated relationship properties that are present in the Dragon topology.
+* **caida\_edges.pickle**, which contains the edges between ASes and associated relationship properties that are present in the currated CAIDA topology.

 It produces **one graph** stored as a pickle file: